garbledhamster/MiniBlog/README.md

 3. **Import and View Your Blog**

-   The application will load the data, and your pages will appear in the **Latest Grid**.
+   The application will load the data, and your posts will appear in the **Latest Grid**.

    ![Import Successful](./screenshots/import-success.png)
    *[INPUT SCREENSHOT HERE]*

 ### Using Commands

-Make a Blog supports various commands to enhance your blogging experience.
+MiniBlog supports various commands to enhance your blogging experience.
 To access commands, type `/` in the **Command Input** field.

 1. **Open Command Input**